Burger and Wine Pairings Done Right

-Why it works: Cheeseburgers are often classically paired with sweetened ice tea and the reason iced tea works so well is that its tannin acts as a palate cleanser, cleaning up after the stickiness of cheese.
+Why it works: Cheeseburgers are often classically paired with sweetened ice tea, and the reason iced tea works so well is that its tannin acts as a palate cleanser, cleaning up after the stickiness of cheese.
 The wines above also feature higher tannin.
-Additionally, they have more savory flavors (tomato, roasted pepper, black currant, dried leather) which will better compliment the cheddar cheese and ground beef combination.
-You could actually bump this pairing up a notch by adding a piece of roasted red pepper into your burger!
+Additionally, they have more savory flavors (tomato, roasted pepper, black currant, dried leather), which will better complement the cheddar cheese and ground beef combination.
+You could bump this pairing up a notch by adding a piece of roasted red pepper into your burger!

 Mushroom Swiss Burger